bondiano/ecs_helpers/README.md

 ## Introduction

-ECS Helper is a command-line tool that allows you to control the deployment process of your application in Amazon Elastic Container Service.
+**ECS Helpers** is a command-line tool that allows you to control the deployment process of your application in Amazon Elastic Container Service.
 The tool provides various commands for building and pushing images, deploying your application, exporting images, logging in to Amazon Elastic Container Registry (ECR), running commands, exporting environment variables, and more.
 To use it an ECS Cluster with a service running there and have `task_definitons` is required.
 Docker images are stored in the ECR Elastic Container Registry.

 ## Installation